 MLPerformanceAbstraction may be name-contained in either a Subnetwork, a ManagedFunction or a ManagementFunction:

-- The MLPerformanceAbstraction receives a request for the qualification and abstraction of one or more ML Performance metric(s) of a specific ML entity.
+- The MLPerformanceAbstraction receives a request for the qualification and abstraction of one or more ML Performance metric(s) of a specific ML model.

 The request might be an IOC and may be named MLPerfQualRequest.

-- The request may contain the raw metrics (Confusion Matrix, Precision and Recall, F1-score, AU-ROC, etc.) or the input(s) and the expected output(s) of the stated ML entity for which performance abstraction is desired.
+- The request may contain the raw metrics (Confusion Matrix, Precision and Recall, F1-score, AU-ROC, etc.) or the input(s) and the expected output(s) of the stated ML model for which performance abstraction is desired.

 - For each request, the MLPerformanceAbstraction provides a response that contains the report on the qualified abstract performance.
 The report might be named MLAbstractPerfReport.